Yugoslavia in the Eurovision Song Contest 1982

-Yugoslavia participated in the Eurovision Song Contest 1982 with the song "Halo, halo" performed by Aska.
-They were selected in national final called Jugovizija 1982.
+Yugoslavia was represented at the Eurovision Song Contest 1982 with the song "Halo, halo", composed by Aleksandar Ilić, with lyrics by Miro Zec, and performed by the group Aska.
+The Yugoslavian participating broadcaster, Jugoslavenska radiotelevizija (JRT), selected its entry through Jugovizija 1982.

 Before Eurovision

-Jugovizija 1982
+1982

-Jugovizija 1982 took place on 12 March 1982 at the TV Studios in Ljubljana.
-The presenter of the show was Miša Molk.
+TV Ljubljana (TVLj) staged Jugovizija 1982 on 12 March at its television studios in Ljubljana, hosted by Miša Molk.
 The winner of the national final was selected by 6 state, and 2 autonomous area juries.

 At Eurovision

+The contest was broadcast on TV Beograd 1, TV Zagreb 1, and TV Novi Sad, all with commentary by Oliver Mlakar, as well as TV Ljubljana 1, and TV Koper-Capodistria.

 On the night of the contest Yugoslavia performed 14th, following Denmark and preceding Israel.
 At the close of voting it had received 21 points, placing 14th out of 18 countries.
 The Yugoslav jury awarded its 12 points to contest winners Germany.

-Aska's poor result attracted overwhelming criticism from the Yugoslav media.